First off, a huge hell yeah for being here right now!

 Starting small might seem silly, but keep in mind that your doing so to prove that you can do this.
 From there, you'll gradually add more.
 Move from five sentences to 10 – from one minute to two.
 Keep focused on building the routine and let the gradual increases become your new normal.

 We have a simple rule at Chasing Sunrise and it goes like this: no f*cking maybes.
-It's a little harsh, but so many times we straddle, half in-half out, neither fulling embracing something or moving on to the next.
+It may sound harsh, but so many times we straddle, half in-half out, neither fulling embracing something or moving on to the next.
 That ain't no way to live.

 If you have a habit that will get you to where you want to be in life, it's worth going all in on.
 And if you're not sure you have the confidence, just remind yourself that if you believed in Santa for 8 years, you can believe in yourself for at least 21 days.

-You've seen this one work already.
+You'll be seeing this one work throughout.
 The power of having people hold you accountable is something else.
 Tell people you’re going to do your new habit and ask them to hold you accountable.
 Hell, maybe even set up a consequence for not pulling through.